 During publicly announced periods of AIR POLLUTION EMERGENCY or ALERT, all open burning permits are suspended in the affected areas.

-No open burning is allowed when the El Paso County Fire Marshal has declared a ban on open fires.
+No open burning is allowed when the El Paso County Fire Warden has declared a ban on open fires.

 Each day that a proposed burn will take place, the permit holder shall notify: